andrewjlee0/powerlifting/README.md

 ![alt text](https://github.com/andrewjlee0/powerlifting/blob/master/images/squat_corr.png) <!-- .element height="20%" width="20%" -->

 * **Wearing wraps probably helps with lifting more**
   * Wearing wraps boosts one's performance on squat, bench, and deadlift, as opposed to not wearing wraps (p<0.01).
-However, since this data is not from an experiment, drawing causality becomes murky because although this is correlational data, lifters self-administered wearing wraps, though not in a controlled fashion.
+For the sake of technical accuracy, since this data is not from an experiment, drawing causality becomes murky because although this is correlational data, lifters self-administered wearing wraps, though not in a controlled fashion.
 One thing that is certain is that lifters who wear wraps do indeed lift more than raw lifters.
+Practically speaking, wearing wraps very likely only helps.

 ![alt text](https://github.com/andrewjlee0/powerlifting/blob/master/images/wraps_against_squat.png) <!-- .element height="30%" width="30%" -->